Mahabubnagar district

-Mahabubnagar district is a district in the Indian state of Telangana.
-Mahabubnagar is the district headquarters which is popularly known as Palamoor.
+Mahabubnagar district, also known as Palamuru district, is a district in the Indian state of Telangana.
+Mahbubnagar is the district headquarters which is popularly known as Palamoor.
 The district shares boundaries with Narayanapet, Vikarabad, Rangareddy, Nagarkurnool, Wanaparthy and Jogulamba Gadwal districts.
-The district was formed during the period of the 6th Nizam of Hyderabad State – Nawab Mir Mahbub Ali Khan and hence named after him.
+The district was formed during the period of the 6th Nizam of Hyderabad State – Nawab Mir Mahbub Ali Khan and is named after him.

 Etymology

 Mahabubnagar was formerly known as Palamoor, meaning "land of milk" due to its milk production.
 The name was changed to Mahabubnagar on 4 December 1890, in honour of Mir Mahbub Ali Khan Asaf Jah VI, the Nizam of Hyderabad (1869–1911 AD).

 History

-The area that forms current Mahabubnagar district has held historic significance.
+The area that forms current Mahbubnagar district has historic significance.
 It was under Janapada rule by 6th century BCE, and later was Maurya territory.
-The region was at the core of the Satavahana dynasty from 221 BCE to 218 CE, and also a large part of the Chalukya dynasty from the 5th to the 11th century CE.
-The region was later part of the Kingdom of Golkonda (c.
-1364 – 1512), with its capital city Golkonda located near Hyderabad.
+The region was at the core of the Satavahana dynasty from 221 B.C.E. to 218 C.E., and also a large part of the Chalukya dynasty from the 7th to the 11th century CE, also part of the Kakatiya dynasty from 11th to the 14th century CE, The region was later part of the Kingdom of Golkonda (c. – 1512), with its capital city Golkonda located near Hyderabad.

-In 1518 it came under control of the Qutb Shahi dynasty, which reigned until 1687.
+In 1518, the region came under control of the Qutb Shahi dynasty, which reigned until 1687.
 The region was then a part of Hyderabad State, ruled by the Asaf Jahi Dynasty, from 1724 to 1948.